minesotha/MonthlyFileOrganizer/README.md

 # MonthlyFileOrganizer
-Move all  unorganized crap to folder monthly
+Move all unorganized crap to one folder monthly